ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 Unfortunately, this also means that it's tough to get our hands on groceries.
 Amazon Fresh delivery slots are few and disappear within minutes due to extremely high demand.

 The ***Amazon Fresh delivery slot notification tool*** informs users verbally :speaker: and via push notifications :iphone: when it finds a delivery slot open on the 'Amazon Fresh' checkout page.
-This application notifies users of available slots  to their phones.

-We have tried to make this application user-friendly so that even non-technical users are able to run it on their systems in **3 easy steps**:
+We have tried to make this application user-friendly so that anyone is able to run it on their systems in **3 easy steps**:

 **1.** Download the 'Push Me' app on your iPhone OR Windows PC and follow the in-app instructions to setup a token.